 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

 Entry requirementsAll applicants must be qualified nurses, registered or licensed by the regulatory body in their home country.
-Typical minimum requirements of Nursing degree for direct entry to the Honours route.
+Typical minimum requirements of Nursing degree for direct entry to this course.

 English languageApplicants whose first language is not English will normally be required to hold IELTS Overall 7.0 with 7 in each element except Writing which is 6.5.

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.